onedarnleyroad/craftcms/README.md

 ----

-Once you have a copy of the project saved to your local machine, continue with setup:
+Once you have a copy of the project saved to your local machine, from the terminal inside `PATH`, continue with setup:

 1. Run `ddev config` if you wish to change the project name from something other than `craftcms`.
 Follow the prompts.
     1. Project Name `mysite` would result in a project URL of `http://mysite.ddev.site`